Bristol Motor Speedway

 The new banking was the steepest of any track in the country and increased the lap distance, moving it from a half-mile or 2,640 feet to a distance of around .533 miles or 2,814 feet.
 Speeds dramatically increased as well, with Cale Yarborough shattering the record by nearly 15 miles per hour with a pole-winning speed of 103.432 in the July race.
 David Pearson won the first race on the new layout, leading 317 of the 500 laps and beating Bobby Isaac to the line by three laps.

-The new configuration further promoted the paint-swopping, caution filled races that became a trademark at Bristol; with so many cars in such a small space, contact is almost inevitable.
-Until the advent of the 'lucky dog' rules in 2004, Bristol was one of the few venues where it was still possible to race to victory for multiple laps down.
+The new configuration further promoted the paint-swopping, caution-filled races that became a trademark at Bristol; with so many cars in such a small space, contact is almost inevitable.
+Until the advent of the 'lucky dog' rules in 2004, Bristol was one of the few venues where it was still possible to race to victory from multiple laps down.
 Of course, the short lap length also cuts the other way; any unscheduled pit stop under green flag conditions will result in the driver going two or more laps down.

 The speedway was sold after the 1976 season to Lanny Hester and Gary Baker and in the spring of 1978 the track name was changed to Bristol International Raceway.
 In August of that year, the first night race was held on the oval, one that would become one of the most popular and highly anticipated events on the NASCAR Sprint Cup Series calendar.